Spring 2026

 • St. Augustine

 This reading group surveys the thoughts of one of the most famous and influential religious and political thinkers in all of history: St. Augustine of Hippo.
-The group will use selections from a few of his works -- including ones that people rarely read -- to follow Augustine as he uses reason, belief, and moral thought and action to pursue what he considered the highest purpose: to know and love God and to act in life in accordance with that.
-Dinner provided each week in the Blue Ridge office.
+The group used selections from a few of his works -- including ones that people rarely read -- to follow Augustine as he employed reason, belief, and moral thought and action to pursue what he considered the highest purpose: to know and love God and to act in life in accordance with that.

 Led by Petra Turner